International Comparison Program (ICP)

 Sections below provide key concepts and frameworks of ICP methodologies.

 The UNSC recommended that no methodological changes be introduced for the ICP 2017 cycle, in order to maintain comparability over time and allow for producing reliable purchasing power parity (PPP) time series.
-However, a technical research agenda is to be established to guide the future with focus on:
+However, to fine-tune the methodology and guide the future of ICP, it was agreed to set a research agenda focusing on (i) building consistent PPP time series; (ii) improving PPP reliability and quality; (iii) addressing difficult to measure areas, such as housing; (iv) strengthening alignment between PPPs and national statistical programs; (v) advocating wider uses and applications of PPPs; and (vi) exploring innovations in technology and new sources.